okfde/old.okfn.de/blog/_posts/2016/2016-03-31-public-procurement-digital-era.md

 make public procurement more efficient and transparent needs to be done.
 This and more is what we are doing with our project
 <a href="http://digiwhist.eu">DIGIWHIST</a>.

-<h2>Transparency in procurement starts with the government proactively publishing procurement related information.</h2> We
+###Transparency in procurement starts with the government proactively publishing procurement related information.
-have done research on the tender data landscape in 35 jurisdictions (including all 28 EU member states, the European Commission, Armenia, Georgia, Iceland, Norway, Serbia and Switzerland).
+We have done research on the tender data landscape in 35 jurisdictions (including all 28 EU member states, the European Commission, Armenia, Georgia, Iceland, Norway, Serbia and Switzerland).
 None of the countries is performing well at publishing their procurement data.
 In all the countries we looked at the completeness of information in published contract announcements was very low.
 With a few exceptions such as Italy and Estonia, no government publishes information on contract